ohhelloana/ohhelloana/src/posts/bookmarks-from-september-and-october.md

 hasMood: true
 mood: Lazy
 doing: Working
-thinking: Remember kids, rightfully criticising women isn't internalised misogyny.
+thinking: Remember kids, rightfully criticising a woman isn't internalised misogyny.
 listening: Nothing
 ---
 The whole September I was quite overwhelmed with work and life.
 I remember that in September "The Social Dilemma" came out.
 I don't remember a lot more weirdly. \